Carlos487/awesome-wpf/README.md

 * [CefSharp](https://github.com/cefsharp/cefsharp) - (FREE, OPEN SOURCE) .NET (WPF and Windows Forms) bindings for the Chromium Embedded Framework
 * [ConsoleControl](https://github.com/dwmkerr/consolecontrol) - (FREE, OPEN SOURCE) ConsoleControl is a C# class library that lets you embed a console in a WinForms or WPF application.
 * [Dragablz](https://github.com/ButchersBoy/Dragablz) - (FREE, OPEN SOURCE) Tearable tab control for WPF, which includes docking, tool windows and MDI
+* [Emoji.Wpf](https://github.com/samhocevar/emoji.wpf) - (FREE, OPEN SOURCE, EXPERIMENTAL) Emoji.Wpf is a proof of concept implementation of Emoji for WPF.
 * [ffmediaelement](https://github.com/unosquare/ffmediaelement) - (FREE, OPEN SOURCE) FME: The Advanced WPF MediaElement (based on FFmpeg)
 * [Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) - (FREE, OPEN SOURCE) Fluent.Ribbon is a library that implements an Office-like user interface for the Windows Presentation Foundation (WPF).
+* [Hardcodet NotifyIcon for WPF](https://github.com/hardcodet/wpf-notifyicon) - (FREE, OPEN SOURCE) This is an implementation of a NotifyIcon (aka system tray icon or taskbar icon) for the WPF platform.
 * [Interactive Data Display for WPF](https://github.com/microsoft/InteractiveDataDisplay.WPF) - (FREE, OPEN SOURCE) Interactive Data Display for WPF is a set of controls for adding interactive visualization of dynamic data to your application.
 * [LiveCharts](https://lvcharts.net/) - (FREE, OPEN SOURCE) Simple, flexible, interactive & powerful data visualization for .Net
 * [LoadingIndicators.WPF](https://github.com/zeluisping/LoadingIndicators.WPF) - (FREE, OPEN SOURCE) LoadingIndicators.WPF is a collection of 8 animated loading indicators for WPF compatible with MahApps.Metro